Sarah Wilkes

 Sarah Wilkes (born August 4, 1990, in Toronto, Ontario) is a Canadian curler from London, Ontario.
-She won the 2019 Scotties Tournament of Hearts with Team Chelsea Carey and is currently the second for Team Rachel Homan.
+She is currently the lead for Team Rachel Homan, the 2024 Scotties, 2025 Scotties, 2024 World and 2025 World Champions.
+She previously won the 2019 Scotties Tournament of Hearts with Team Chelsea Carey.

 Career

 Juniors

 As a junior curler, Wilkes played third for the 2011 Ontario Junior Women's Championship team skipped by Clancy Grandy.
 The team represented Ontario at the 2011 Canadian Junior Curling Championships, where they finished with a 5–7 record.

 In University curling, Wilkes played third for the Wilfrid Laurier University women's curling team.
 She played in the 2010 CIS/CCA Curling Championships on a team skipped by Danielle Inglis, losing in the semi-final.
 Laurier would then win the 2011 and 2012 CIS/CCA Curling Championships under skip Laura Crocker.
 The team represented Canada at the 2013 Winter Universiade, but they finished off the podium with a 4–5 round robin record.